-In some cases, however, this accumulation of fluid can cause pain and stiffness.
-“If it’s causing pain, it’s most likely due to previous damage, such as arthritis, a torn meniscus, or other damage to the joint,” says Ray.
+In some cases, however, this buildup of fluid may occur along with a problem in the knee joint and can cause pain and stiffness “If it’s causing pain, it’s most likely due to previous damage, such as arthritis, a torn meniscus, or other damage to the joint,” says Dr. Bytomski.
 “In these cases, we try to treat the initial injury or illness rather than focusing on the cyst itself.”

-It’s not usually necessary to drain the cyst or to treat it with surgical methods, he notes.
-Baker’s cysts can usually be treated by resting the knee, applying ice packs, and taking NSAID pain relievers such as aspirin, ibuprofen or naproxen.
-If the pain is particularly bad your doctor may suggest cortisone injections to treat the underlying illness or injury.
+Although it’s not typically necessary, draining the cyst or treating it with surgery is sometimes required, he notes.
+Baker’s cysts can usually be treated by resting the knee, applying ice packs, and taking NSAID pain relievers such as aspirin, ibuprofen, or naproxen.
+If the pain is particularly bad, your doctor may suggest a joint injection to treat the underlying illness or injury.